organisciak/dissertation/document/5_design_objective.md

  The retrieval results are used for measuring the efficacy of different designs for collecting relevance judgments.
  As such, there was a desire for some heterogeneity in the results, which motivated the creation of a custom sample.
- With over 200 million documents, it was worried that the alternate approach of scraping _all_ the results from Pinterest's own search system would results in a set highly skewed toward very relevant documents, making it difficult to separate a signal in the experiment.
+ With over 200 million documents, it was worried that the alternate approach of scraping the results from Pinterest's own search system would results in a set highly skewed toward very relevant documents, making it difficult to separate a signal in the experiment.

 <!-- What is pinterest -->
 \newthought{Pinterest is a social network} centered on the saving, sharing, and curation of online images